oracle-livelabs/database/heatwave-lakehouse/create-compute-with-mysqlsh/create-compute-with-mysqlsh.md

 ## Introduction

 When working in the cloud, there are often times when your servers and services are not exposed to the public internet.
-The Oracle Cloud Infrastructure (OCI) MySQL cloud service is an example of a service that is only accessible through private networks.
+MySQL HeatWave on OCI is an example of a service that is only accessible through private networks.
 Since the service is fully managed, we keep it siloed away from the internet to help protect your data from potential attacks and vulnerabilities.
 It’s a good practice to limit resource exposure as much as possible, but at some point, you’ll likely want to connect to those resources.
 That’s where Compute Instance, also known as a Bastion host, enters the picture.
 This Compute Instance Bastion Host is a resource that sits between the private resource and the endpoint which requires access to the private network and can act as a “jump box” to allow you to log in to the private resource through protocols like SSH.
 This bastion host requires a Virtual Cloud Network and Compute Instance to connect with the MySQL DB Systems.

 Today, you will use the Compute Instance to connect from the browser to a HeatWave DB System